 Frequently Asked Questions

 Non-owner is a type of policy that’ll give you basic liability coverage if you don’t drive very often or don’t own a car.
 An SR-22 form is not a type of insurance.
-Rather, it’s a form that says you have the minimum amount of insurance required by your state.
+Rather, it’s a form that says you have the minimum amount of coverage required by your state.
 Non-owner coverage can help you reach that minimum.
 You may need an SR-22 if you had a severe offense on your record that got your license taken away, such as a DUI.

 Is non-owner car insurance expensive?

 Non-owner is a cheaper alternative to other auto policies.
-It helps you avoid a costly lapse in insurance that can impact future rates.
+It helps you avoid a costly lapse in coverage that can impact future rates.
 Just like any other policy, non-owner’s price is a result of many factors such as age and driving record.
 Depending on your driving record, a non-owner policy could be more expensive than you might think.